 A few days back, I wrote about different ways to add a checkmark in Excel for completed tasks.
-But they’re also one more thing which we can use:
+But they’re also one more thing that we can use:

 That’s ➜ Strikethrough

 It means to draw a line through a value in a cell.
 In Microsoft Word, the option for striking through a text is there on the home tab of the ribbon.
 So it’s really easy to apply it.

 When it comes to Excel, we don’t have any direct option to apply strikethrough to a cell.
 No button or option is there on the ribbon.
 But it doesn’t mean that we can’t do that.